accesscode-2-1/unit-0/2015-03-03_variables-types-strings.md

 * Names are case sensitive.
 * Names can be any length of Unicode letters and digits.
 * Names must begin with a letter, dollar sign "$", or underscore "_".
-* By convention, names begin with a lowercase letter.
+* By convention, names begin with a letter.
 * Whitespace is not permitted.

 > **Exercise**: Convince yourself that the above rules are true.